The Grothendieck--Serre conjecture over valuation rings: Passage to the Henselian rank one case: patching by a product formula

 When $V$ is of rank $n>1$, we assume the assertion holds for the case of rank $\leq n-1$ and prove by induction.
-For the prime $\fp\subset V$ of height $n-1$, by \Cref{basic-one}\ref{hens-preserve}, the localization $V_{\fp}$ and the quotient $V/\fp$ are Henselian valuation rings.
-Due to \Cref{a-completion}\ref{rank-val}, the rank of $V/\fp$ is one and the rank of $V_{\fp}$ is $n-1$.
-Since $V$ is Henselian, a section of $\un{\Hom}(\bG_m, G)$ over $V/\fm_{V}$ lifts over $V$, a contradiction.
+For the prime $\fp\subset V$ of height $n-1$, by \Cref{basic-one}~\ref{hens-preserve}, the localization $V_{\fp}$ and the quotient $V/\fp$ are Henselian valuation rings.
+Due to \Cref{a-completion}~\ref{rank-val}, the rank of $V/\fp$ is one and the rank of $V_{\fp}$ is $n-1$.
+Since $V$ is Henselian, sections of $\Par(G)$ and $\un{X}^{\ast}(\rad(G))$ over $V/\fm_V$ lift over $V$.
 Hence, $G_{V/\fm_V}$ is anisotropic and so is $G_{V/\fp}$.
 As $G$ is anisotropic, by \ref{ani-frac}, so are $G_{K}$ and $G_{V_{\fp}}$.
 By the settled rank-one case and the induction hypothesis, we have